-David advises domestic and foreign firms on all aspects of competition law and has extensive experience in matters involving merger review, cartel investigations, unilateral conduct/abuse of dominance, distribution issues and competition law compliance.
-He also advises on foreign investment review under the Investment Canada Act.
-He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, construction, automotive, retail and others.
+David advises domestic and foreign firms on all aspects of competition law and on foreign investment review under the Investment Canada Act.
+He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, pharmaceutical and life sciences, construction, automotive, retail and others.

-Before joining Blakes, David practised competition law for several years in the Brussels office of a leading international law firm, where his practice focused on global competition law matters.
+Before joining Blakes in 2011, David practised competition law in the Brussels office of a leading international law firm.
 He has significant experience dealing with the U.S. antitrust agencies and the European Commission.
 On occasion, David also served as a clerk at the Court of Arbitration for Sport in Lausanne, Switzerland.

 Recent representative matters include advising:

 - Henkel AG & Co.
 KGaA in connection with its US$3.6-billion acquisition of The Sun Products Corporation